pkgit123/aws-certified-machine-learning-notes/acg-chap-03/README.md

 1. AWS Console -> S3 -> bucket
     * see user data refresh

+### Delete all resources when done:
+1. Delete in reverse-order
+1. Delete Kinesis Firehose Delivery Stream
+1. Kinesis Analytics Application -> View All -> Delete
+1. Kinesis Data Stream -> View All -> Delete
+1. CloudFormation -> Delete stack
+1. Keep the S3 bucket, because we will use the data in a later lab

 ### Files:
 1. kinesis-put-record.py - Python application to retrieve user data using API, and put records into a Kinesis Data Stream.